 The Yellowstone, Gallatin, and Madison rivers provide excellent rafting and kayaking for whitewater enthusiasts traveling to the Bozeman area, while the Gallatin National Forest is a wonderful place for nature or pleasure hikes.

 Bozeman is an exceptional town offering many opportunities for recreational experiences while retaining its ﬂavor as a thriving arts and culture community.
 Here culture and entertainment are as abundant as the blue sky.
 Bozeman uniquely combines the classic Old West with the comforts and amenities of the new.
-Bozeman boasts art galleries, historic museums, symphony, and the states only opera company.
-It is also home to the main campus of Montana State University, the Museum of the Rockies, and Compuseum.
+Bozeman boasts art galleries, historic museums, symphony, and the state's only opera company.
+It is also home to the main campus of Montana State University, the Museum of the Rockies, and the Compuseum.